entice/entice/server.md

 ```
 join
 - client_id       // the id of your client, from API
-- transfer_token  // a temporary token for authentication
+- access_token    // a temporary token for authentication
 ```

 Success: